You have questions about the EU DSO Entity, we have answers for you

 They also provide advisory opinions.
 Each Expert Group has the obligation to regularly report on its activities to the Board and other involved Expert Groups.

 No, there is no deadline for a DSO to register.
 DSOs interested in joining the EU DSO Entity can already register by using the online registration form on the website of the EU DSO Entity/this website.
-Please note that, to be able to attend the 1st General Assembly, the registration to become member shall be completed online before January 1st 2021/or by 31 December 2020 the latest.
+Please note that, to be able to attend the 1st General Assembly, the registration to become member shall be completed online before January 31st 2021 the latest.

 The membership fee will be defined in the statutes of the EU DSO Entity.
 In line with the Electricity Regulation, it will be “fair and proportionate that will reflect the number of connected customers”.